bwalk34/ELKstackproject/README.md

 - Update the hosts file to include the IP addresses of the web servers and ELK server.
 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.

-Which file is the playbook?

-filebeat-playbook.yml and metricbeat-playbook.yml
+filebeat-playbook.yml and metricbeat-playbook.yml are the playbooks

-Where do you copy it?
+I copied the playbooks to:

 /etc/ansible/files/

-Which file do you update to make Ansible run the playbook on a specific machine?
+Update the configuration file, such as: filebeat-config.yml and metricbeat-config.yml to make Ansible run the desired playbook on a machine.

-The configuration file, such as: filebeat-config.yml and metricbeat-config.yml

-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+In order to specify which machine to install the ELK server on versus which to install Filebeat on:

 Update the /etc/ansible/hosts file to include the IPs of the ELK server and the webservers.

-Which URL do you navigate to in order to check that the ELK server is running?
+Use the following URL to check that the ELK server is running:

 http://<ELK.VM.External.IP>:5601/app/kibana